 She remembered how it felt to live on Brownsman Island.
 Curious puffins would stroll into their old lighthouse quarters like country ladies arriving for a visit, their bright, interested eyes taking in the furnishings.

 She pushed herself harder now, anxious to return to her father at their newer lighthouse post on Longstone Island.
 Nothing grew on the barren rocks of Longstone.
 There were no more puffins wandering in, no more eider ducks to tame as pets.
-But she was content helping her father keep the light and observing the moods of the sea off the coast of Northumberland.
+But she was content helping her father, William, keep the light and taking time to observe the moods of the sea off the coast of Northumberland.

 She rarely felt uneasy, yet a deep concern grew inside her for the ships going by Longstone.
 She wanted to hear what her father thought about the storm brewing.
-But Grace knew in her heart he would confirm her own fears—it would be a terrible one.
+But Grace knew, in her heart, he'd confirm her own fears—it would be a terrible one.

 It was a shipwreck, there could be no doubt.